motion/orbit/notes/next.md

 - alpha ocr/memory/contextual-search

 queue:

+- SHOULD show banner, update and restart once update is pushed
+- handle screen changes/resizes
+- Masonry.fixedHeight mode for Directory/Settings cards (no double render)
+- react-fast-compare local copy and fix comparison for our setting card (proxies breaking?)
+- fix horizontal scroller to cut off nicer

 - search: filtering "nick and nate" doesn't show any results for some reason
 - make all searches work: task search, message search